WilliamZimmerman/WilliamZimmerman/README.md

 - 👋 Hi, I’m @WilliamZimmerman
-- 👀 I’m interested in Computer Vision and AI
+- 👀 I’m interested in Hardware for AI
 - 🌱 I’m currently learning at McGill University
 - 📫 How to reach me Will.s.zimmerman@gmail.com @zimmmmerman